 Oh.
 My.
 Goodness….. we were immediately sold!
 You know how much we LOVE board and batten around here (maybe a bit too much at times), and these doors felt very similar to that look.
 The wood detail was the clean, classic, and detailed look we were going for and the tutorial proved that this project was perfect for our budget.

-Unfortunately on the day of the makeover, we didn’t get a chance to take progress pics.
+Unfortunately, on the day of the makeover, we didn’t get a chance to take progress pics.
 We had every intention to document the process step-by-step, but the day turned out to be much more chaotic than we anticipated so those pics never happened.
-But we will tell you how it all went down.
+But we will tell you how it all went down (or you can follow this tutorial when Casey did the exact same project in her own home!).

 The night before the project, we removed the closet doors, labeled them so we knew exactly where to hang them again, and then primed the doors with the same paint as we used on the trim (KILZ Hide All Primer in White).

 We loved the tutorial (from above) so much that we actually printed it out and made packets for the volunteers to read before/during the project.
-If you are looking to recreate this look, here’s a few things to keep in mind.
+If you are looking to recreate this look, here are a few things to keep in mind.

 - Nail Gun